 April 24 (Bloomberg) --Fiat SpA and Magna International Inc. are the “main” bidders for a stake in General Motors Corp.
-(GM)’s Opel division in Germany, a state minister said in an interview yesterday.
+(GM:US)’s Opel division in Germany, a state minister said in an interview yesterday.

 Fiat, Italy’s largest carmaker, and Magna, North America’s biggest auto-parts maker, are the only car-industry suitors for Opel, said Hendrik Hering, the economy minister for the state of Rhineland-Palatinate.
 The state government opposes Fiat acquiring a holding in Opel because it may cost 5,000 to 8,000 jobs in Germany as GM reorganizes the unit, he said.